Diagnostic Radiography - BSc (Hons) *

 Placements

-You will spend at least 50% of your time undertaking hospital-based clinical placement learning.
+You will spend a significant proportion of your time on the course undertaking hospital-based clinical placement learning.
+This is typically 12-18 weeks in every year of the course.
 You will gain experience at more than one placement site, and will provide imaging services and patient care demonstrating a wide variety of clinical expertise.
 Students will engage with the latest imaging equipment and techniques and will gain experiences of professional groups in the wider multidisciplinary care teams.

 Graduate jobs